Kyphoplasty for Treatment of Painful Compression Fractures

 What are the causes and risks of vertebral compression fractures?

 Vertebral compression fractures can be very painful.
-Often, the pain is so severe that patients find it difficult to move or perform their daily activities.
+Often, the spine pain is so severe that patients find it difficult to move or perform their daily activities.
 This can be particularly dangerous in elderly patients who become weak from inactivity (de conditioning) leaving them vulnerable to pneumonia and other complications.
 In fact, there is evidence to suggest that mortality (risk of death) is increased in elderly patients with un-treated vertebral compression fractures.
+If you are having back pain or think you have a vertebral compression fracture, give us a call today!
+We offer same day appointments at our Fort Collins clinic.

 Your safety is our #1 priority